 A Guide to Drinking Tap Water in Wallis and Futuna

-Wallis and Futuna LINK#TT064 has a varied water supply situation across its two main island groups.
-While Wallis generally enjoys safe tap water, the situation in Futuna is more complex, with water safety varying by location.
+Wallis and Futuna has a varied water supply situation across its two main island groups.
+While Wallis generally enjoys safe tap water, the situation in Futuna is more complex.

-As a rule of thumb, tap water is safe to drink in Wallis, but it's only safe to drink in some parts of Futuna.
-It is possible to catch traveller's diarrhoea (a common waterborne form of E.coli) from drinking water that hasn't been fully treated, particularly in certain areas of Futuna.
+As a rule of thumb, tap water is safe to drink in Wallis, but not in Futuna.
+It is possible to catch traveller's diarrhoea (a common waterborne form of E.coli) from drinking water that hasn't been fully treated.

 But there's no need to panic; if you follow the simple tips in this guide, you'll be able to have a safe trip to Wallis and Futuna while staying hydrated!

-For more information about staying healthy when travelling to the islands, check out our Wallis and Futuna Safety Tips LINK#TT046 and What Medication to Pack for Wallis and Futuna LINK#TT048.
+For more information about staying healthy when travelling to the islands, check out our Wallis and Futuna Safety Tips and What Medication to Pack for Wallis and Futuna.

 Table of Contents